race-engineering-center/rec-user-manual/docs/recorder/recorder.md

     directly, since it contains more data than if recorded in realtime.
 However sometimes it might be feasible to use recorder with iRacing, for example when you want to record data from another car, or grab telemetry from a replay.

+Recorder can automatically ignore certain types of laps if you don't want them in your library (for example outlaps or incomplete laps).
+Refer to [preferences](preferences.md) for details.